 In addition to acoustic tones, this amp is also perfect for electric players as well.
-It offers 5 different guitar sounds are included and you can easily switch between clean, crunch, lead, modern and Brit Hi.
+There are 5 different guitar sounds that are included and you can easily switch between clean, crunch, lead, modern, and Brit Hi.

 The Fender Acoustasonic 40 is the last acoustic amp on our list but still packs a pretty nice punch.